 The year 1963 was pivotal to the modern Civil Rights Movement.
 It is often recalled as the year of the March on Washington, but much more transpired.
 It was a year dedicated to direct action and voter registration and punctuated by moments of political theater and acts of violence.

-To support teaching about 1963 anniversary events, we feature resources from the Civil Rights Movement Veterans (crmvet.org) website, a rich repository of documents, photos, oral histories, audio clips, and other resources created and maintained those who worked on the front lines of the freedom struggle.
+To support teaching about 1963 events, we describe here some of the key events and milestones in the Movement.
+Where possible we list recommended books, primary documents, film, and articles for learning more.
+Key among those resources is the Civil Rights Movement Veterans (crmvet.org) website, a rich repository of documents, photos, oral histories, audio clips, and other resources created and maintained those who worked on the front lines of the freedom struggle.

-Next year (2013) marks the 50th anniversary of significant events in the 1963 Civil Rights Movement or Southern Freedom Movement.
+The year 2013 marked the 50th anniversary of significant events in the 1963 Civil Rights Movement or Southern Freedom Movement.
 Some are well known; others have received less attention.
 All offer opportunities for either framing or focusing study of the Civil Rights Movement.

 A key resource for learning and preparing to teach about the 1963 anniversary events is the Civil Rights Movement Veterans website.
 Created and maintained by veterans of the southern freedom movement, the site features first-person accounts of the struggle, as well as documents, photographs, bibliographies, and other resources.
 The immediacy and personal nature of the resources make them highly engaging reading.

 We begin by sharing dates and resources with a focus on Mississippi.
-We will add other posts soon about events in other states since 1963 was a pivotal year across the country.
+Here are more 1963 anniversary events from other parts of the country.

 “You read about it and you have it for a minute and then you lose it.
 When you experience it hands-on it stays with you forever,” said sophomore Sabrina Mays about the 3-day Civil Rights Movement tour in May of 2011 for 44 middle and high school students from McComb, Miss.
-Watch the video to see highlights of the tour and hear from the students themselves about what they learned.
+The video above shows highlights of the tour and you can hear from the students themselves about what they learned.

 By exploring the historical connections between the dedication of the Martin Luther King, Jr. National Memorial in Washington, D.C. and the Occupy (We are the 99%) movementsnationwide, educators can create an important teachable moment to paint a more holistic picture of King’s legacy in terms of his fight for economic justice in America.